Len Ortzen

-Len Ortzen was an English writer and translator from French.
+Len Ortzen (18 December 1912 – 15 January 1979) was an English writer and translator from French.

 Life

-Ortzen grew up in the East End of London, and his first novel, Down Donkey Row (1938), was appreciatively reviewed by Hugh Massingham as "a picture, at once faithful and amusing, of the East End".
+Ortzen was born Leonard Edwin Ortzen on 18 December 1912.
+He grew up in the East End of London, and his first novel, Down Donkey Row (1938), was appreciatively reviewed by Hugh Massingham as "a picture, at once faithful and amusing, of the East End".
 However, his second novel was not so well-received, and thereafter Ortzen stuck to translation and writing non-fiction.
 In the late 1930s he had moved to Paris, and after the war he and his wife ran a guest house in Brittany.

+Ortzen married Florence Anne Rowbotham (1907–1984) in 1940.

+Ortzen died of cancer in Stroud, Gloucestershire, on 15 January 1979.